-Before calling, clients should determine what type of function they have in mind, the number of people they expect and what services they would be interested in using, e.g., catering, physical support, etc.
+Before contacting our office, clients should determine what type of event they have in mind, the number of guests attending and what services they would be interested in (e.g., catering, physical support, etc).

 External, Non-Campus Clients

-If you need assistance determining if your event is internal or external, please click on the following PDF document, or contact Kendel Lyn Jackson (email@example.com) or Mike Baker (firstname.lastname@example.org)
+If you need assistance determining if your event is internal or external, please click on the PDF document below.
+You may also contact Kendel Lyn Stephens (email@example.com) or Mike Baker (firstname.lastname@example.org)